madina-projects/madina-projects/staffing_model_age_restricted_delivery_2024.md

 - Buffer Calculation:

-A buffer percentage (0.50 or 0.75) is applied to account for fluctuations in rider availability and unexpected absences:
+A buffer percentage (0.50 or 0.75) is applied to account for fluctuations in rider availability and unexpected absences.
+The percentage depends on the zone size:

 *Riders Needed with Buffer=(Base Riders Needed×Buffer %)+Base Riders Needed*